 This partially paid off.

 Shortly after its release, someone from the Websleuths website found the pattern and it was discovered to be that of a hawk in the foreground with the sun in the background.
-This helped identify the shirt the victim was wearing at the time of his death, but unfortunately, this has not resulted in any further leads in the case, even after it was picked up by local media such as KTVN 2 and KOLO 8.
+This helped identify the shirt the victim was wearing at the time of his death, but unfortunately, this has not resulted in any further leads in the case, even after it was featured on local media outlet, KTVN 2.

-Investigators believe John Doe was not a local of the immediate area and isotope analysis performed in 2015 on his hair samples suggest he was from--or had spent time (up to three months before his death)--in western North Dakota, western South Dakota, Montana, Wyoming, Colorado, Utah, Idaho, Oregon, Washington, east California, or Nevada (or a combination thereof).
+Isotope analysis performed in 2015 on the hair samples of John Doe suggests he was from--or had spent time (up to three months before his death)--in western North Dakota, western South Dakota, Montana, Wyoming, Colorado, Utah, Idaho, Oregon, Washington, east California, or Nevada (or a combination thereof).

 What the reconstructed shirt may have looked like that John Doe was wearing at the time of his death